Professional wrestling match types: Two out of Three Tables match

-A Two out of Three Tables match is a hardcore match where it can only be won when a wrestler/team puts their opponent/team through two tables, but it does not have to be at the same time.
+A Two out of Three Tables match is a hardcore match where it can only be won when a wrestler or tag team puts their opponent or opponent's team through two tables, but it does not have to be at the same time.
 Performing a move on double tables does not count as a victory.
 It is also a variation of a two out of three falls match.